nestorpina/performanceTest/README.md

 * You must have installed and started the database you want to use : REDIS, MONGODB, MYSQL or SQLSERVER
 * You must have installed and started the queue system you want to use.
+* All connections are done to localhost except for AmazonSQS, on the default ports

+### Redis
-  * If using REDIS, we assume libraries are located on /usr/local/lib , if not, change the -Djava.library.path parameter accordingly
+* If using REDIS, we assume libraries are located on /usr/local/lib , otherwise change the -Djava.library.path parameter accordingly (or edit ptest.sh launcher script)

-* All connections we'll be to localhost, on the default ports
-* MYSQL :
+### Mysql
-  * User to connect : root/<empty password>
+* User to connect : root/\<empty password\>
 * You should have created the table 'testtable' on test schema :

 ```
  CREATE TABLE `test`.`testtable` (